EM Categorical Didactics

 These are ten minute lectures based on recent clinical encounters.
 The goal of each ten minute lecture is to teach one important point.
 Not only is this an effective way to learn, it also teaches residents to be efficient when presenting.

-Cases from our own department are used to drive indepth lectures on various critical care topics.
-This series is always well liked and helps solidify the lessons we learn form treating many critically ill and injured patients at our institutions.
+Cases from our own department are used to drive in-depth lectures on various critical care topics.
+This series is always well liked and helps solidify the lessons we learn from treating many critically ill and injured patients at our institutions.

 These lectures are geared towards understanding the basic science, diagnosis, and treatment of commonly encountered diseases.
 EM/IM residents typically present these lectures.